NOC-MSM/LTRANS-for-NEMO/README.md

 Main code changes make LTRANS understands the vertical grid of NEMO.
 The following routines were modified:

-- parameter_module.f90,
+- parameter_module.f90

-- hydrodynamic_module.f90, initGrid()
+- initGrid() in hydrodynamic_module.f90

-- LTRANS.f90.
+- LTRANS.f90

 Also a Lophelia bahaviour was added in behaviour_module.f90, as described in: